acbart/myracketrelationshipiscomplicated.com/README.md

 Language choice is a complicated issue, and everyone I have talked to has had good reasons and good intentions.
 I think that I have a somewhat unique perspective, and I wanted to capture my thoughts into a document.
 This website exists half as a dare, but also half as a record of those thoughts.
 After a friendly conversation, my colleague bought "ihatepython.com" as a joke.
 I felt obligated to buy "ihateracket.com".
 It probably should have ended there, but I had already written the list of arguments, so I figured why not try posting it.

 This website will probably be controversial, and I think some people will be disappointed by my arguments.
-I think there's so much wonderfulness with many of the ideas brought forth by Racket and HtDP.
+I think there's so much wonderfulness with many of the ideas brought forth by Racket and PbD.
 However, I have also seen first-hand the *trauma* that it has caused students.
 I think that, even with everyone having the best of intentions, something very wrong has occurred with this curriculum.
 I hope this website goes somewhere in correcting that imbalance.
 I have nothing but respect for the educational and research triumphs of the curriculum, and I hope any readers walk away with the sense that I want the best for all learners, and to make Computing Education the best it can be.

-## What is Racket and HtDP?
+# What is Racket and ProgramByDesign?

 [Racket](https://racket-lang.org/) is a programming language, a system for making programming languages, a community, an environment, and a way of life.
 Originally called Scheme, descended from Lisp, and built on a Functional Programming paradigm.
-In educational contexts, it is often used to refer to the "How to Design Programs" (HtDP) curriculum.
-This is an introductory Computer Science curriculum ("CS1") centered around a free, open textbook for Racket.
+In educational contexts, it is often used to refer to the "Program by Design" curriculum.
+This is an introductory Computer Science curriculum ("CS1") centered around a free, open textbook for Racket named "How to Design Programs" (HtDP).
 Students transition through escalating levels of language design in an environment (Dr. Racket) that natively supports image and game manipulation, along with a large number of powerful computational ideas.
 Students loop using recursion and focus on functions, testing, and functional decomposition from the very beginning.

-I doubt I can do justice to the beautiful vision outlined for Racket and HtDP, so instead you are probably better off looking at their vision to formulate your own opinion, before you dive too far into my own.
+I doubt I can do justice to the beautiful vision outlined for Racket and PbD, so instead you are probably better off looking at their vision to formulate your own opinion, before you dive too far into my own.
 Here is a link to the prologue of [their book](https://htdp.org/2019-02-24/part_preface.html).

+The [Wikipedia page on the project](https://en.wikipedia.org/wiki/ProgramByDesign) also offers some good history, if you want something neutral.
+This article covers the idea of the Design Recipe, which is a fundamental component of their model.

 # My History with Racket